 Through this segment, Capri Boulevard connects to S.R.
 951 on the west side and Marco Shores/Mainsail Drive connects on the east side.
 A short stretch of existing sidewalk just north of Capri Boulevard and on the west side of the roadway connects to the Isle of Capri Paddlecraft Park.
 This segment also contains two bridges (S.R.
-951 over

-McIlvane Bay and McIlvane Creek).
-Through the southern portions of the segment, the flotilla passage abuts the roadway, but is further offset than the segment to the south.
+951 over McIlvane Bay and McIlvane Creek).
+Through the southern portions of the segment, the Flotilla Passage abuts the roadway, but is further offset than the segment to the south.
 There seems to be sufficient space to construct pedestrian features without impacting the existing shoring.
-With the park on the west side of the corridor, expanding the pedestrian facilities on the west side of the corridor provides some benefit and the additional costs needed to adjust the existing guardrail that provides protection to the canal suggests prioritizing an option with pedestrian facilities on the west side of the corridor.
+With the park on the west side of the corridor, expanding the pedestrian facilities on the west side of the corridor provides some benefit as it eliminates the need for residents of the Isle of Capri would not be required to cross S.R.
+951 to access the facilities.
+An additional benefit of this location would not require the additional costs needed to adjust the existing guardrail that provides protection to the canal.
+These factors suggest prioritizing an alternative with pedestrian facilities on the west side of the corridor.
 However, there are no identified issues with locating pedestrian facilities on the east side of the corridor.
-Both options should move forward into the next phase of planning and/or design.
+Both alternatives should move forward into the next phase of planning.